 When you have those questions answered you can start to think about what comics you might want to read and find out comics which share similarities.

 Another way of figuring out what kind of comics you’ll want to read is by see what kinds of comics are available.
-How to Love Comics has an ever growing and wide ranging recommendations section full of comics you should read.
+How to Love Comics has an ever-growing reading recommendations section full of comics you should read.
 There’s also a lot of Should Read lists on a variety of topics, characters and themes to help you get started.

 2. Take Advantage of Comics that Are Free

 Before you put your money down on something you might not be sure about, you should take advantage of the free comics that are available.
-This way you can slowly get yourself into comics without the financial risk.
+This way you can start reading comics without the financial risk.
 This will not only allow you to get your feet wet with the medium but also you can find out what characters or creators you like.

 How to Love Comics regularly highlights free comics here.